raffaelecassia/youtubetoolkit/README.md

 - rename the json file to `client_secret.json` (it's the default filename the CLI will search for)
     - needless to say, do NOT disclose this file

-As you may know, Youtube API access isn't "free" but it's subjected to [quota](https://console.cloud.google.com/apis/api/youtube.googleapis.com/quotas) of your Google Cloud project.
-A user/dev project should have a total of 10.000 units per day, plenty for readonly operations (only 1 unit) but not for create/insert things.
+As you may know, YouTube API access is subject to [quotas](https://console.cloud.google.com/apis/api/youtube.googleapis.com/quotas).
+A GCloud dev project should have a total of 10000 units per day, plenty for read-only operations (only 1 unit) but not for creating/inserting things.
-API operations like subscribe to a channel, create a playlist, add a video to a playlist all costs 50 units.
-Or 200 inserts per day before running into "quota exeeded" errors.
+API operations like subscribing to a channel, creating a playlist, adding a video to a playlist all cost 50 units.
+Or 200 inserts per day before running into "quota exceeded" errors.
 The CLI will output the quota impact after every execution.

 ## contributing

 Pull requests are always welcome.